sandrina-p/sandrina-p/README.md

 ### Hi, it's Sandrina

-I'm a Senior UX Frontend Engineer who helps to turn ideas into accessible experiences.
+I'm a Staff Frontend Engineer who helps to turn ideas into accessible experiences.

 I'm into React, Design Systems and Accessibility.